-Our Steering Committee Members send letters to editors at Arkansas newspapers, explaining our perspective on environmental issues.
-The following letters have been published.
+Our members and friends send letters to editors at Arkansas newspapers, explaining our perspective on environmental issues.
+The following letters have been published or submitted for publication.

 Responsibility to Lead

 published October 16, 2009 in Arkansas Democrat-Gazette Newspaper